pharaox/travelers/README.md

 This mod is compatible with most other mods, except for mods that make similar changes to the travel system, or modify the `travl_on_actions.txt` and `travel_options.txt` vanilla files.
 Unfortunately, the latter includes most total conversion mods.
 If you use such mods, put this mod before them in the load order - you may lose the special treatment of imprisoned rulers as a result, but everything else should work as expected.

+This mod is now also compatible with [Prisoners of War](https://steamcommunity.com/workshop/filedetails/?id=2511247871).
+For best experience, use the compatch by @cuomo860, see [Links](#links).
+With PoW, prisoners of war attach to the commander who captured them instead of traveling to the prison on their own.
+Put this mod after PoW in the load order.

+This mod also supports changing its game rules mid-game with the [Gamerule Gadget](https://steamcommunity.com/sharedfiles/filedetails/?id=2826829936) mod.

 I strongly recommend using also the [Unofficial Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2871648329) mod as it fixes many vanilla travel issues.
 Put this mod after Unofficial Patch in the load order.

 ## Localization